Project SUCCESS

 Summary:

-This study used the same sample as Clark et al. (2010).
-This study examined the impact of Project SUCCESS on secondary outcomes such as perceptions of harm caused by substance use, resistance self-efficacy, participation in prosocial activities, normative beliefs, positive peer support, peer pressure, and violence and rebelliousness for students attending alternative high schools.
-Measures included items from the Monitoring the Future survey and the National Survey on Drug Use and Health.
-Results showed that Project SUCCESS successfully changed one substance-use related attitude (perceived harm) and demonstrated a trend toward changing a second only for marijuana (normative beliefs), but failed to change many others (resistance self-efficacy, problem behaviors, peer pressure, participation in prosocial activities).
-In addition, peer support increased more in the control group than in the Project SUCCESS group, and the Project SUCCESS program demonstrated a trend toward adversely effecting respondents' normative beliefs about alcohol.
-Limitations include a possible lack of power to detect significant effects, concerns about model fidelity, the students' program exposure was low and results may not generalize to main stream schools with higher and more regular rates of attendance, and the reliance on self-report measures.
+The study used the same sample as Clark et al. (2010).
+The purpose of the study was to examine the impact of Project SUCCESS on secondary outcomes such as perceptions of harm caused by substance use, resistance self-efficacy, participation in pro-social activities, normative beliefs, positive peer support, peer pressure, and violence and rebelliousness for students attending alternative high schools.
+Participants were randomly assigned to the Project SUCCESS group or the control group.
+Measures utilized include the Monitoring the Future Survey and the National Survey on Drug Use and Health.
+Results indicate that Project SUCCESS successfully changed one substance-use related attitude (perceived harm) and demonstrated a trend toward changing a second only for marijuana (normative beliefs) but failed to change many others (resistance self-efficacy, problem behaviors, peer pressure, participation in pro-social activities).
+In addition, peer support increased more in the control group than in the Project SUCCESS group, and the Project SUCCESS program demonstrated a trend toward adversely affecting respondents’ normative beliefs about alcohol.
+Limitations include a possible lack of power to detect significant effects, concerns about model fidelity, that students’ program exposure was low and results may not generalize to main stream schools with higher and more regular rates of attendance, lack of clarity if the control group received no-treatment, and the reliance on self-report measures.

 Length of controlled postintervention follow-up: 12 months.